javalent/initiative-tracker/README.md

 ## Battle

 ### Clamp Minimum HP

 `default: Enabled`

 When a creature takes damage that would reduce its HP below 0, its HP is set to 0 instead.

 ### Overflow Healing

 `default: Ignore`

 Set what happens to healing which goes above creatures' max HP threshold.

 -   Ignore: Any healing above the creature's max HP is ignored
 -   Temp: Any healing above the creature's max HP is added as temporary HP
 -   Current: Any healing above the creature's max HP is added to the current HP total

 ### Automatic Unconscious Status Application

 `Default: Enabled`

 When a creature takes damage that would reduce its HP below 0, it gains the "Unconscious" status effect.

 ### Additive Temporary HP

 `Default: Disabled`

 Any temporary HP added to a creature will be added on top of exsiting temporary HP.

+### Roll for HP

+Enable this setting to automatically roll HP for any creature that has the `hit_dice` property set in the bestiary.

 ### Logging